N1vn0vem8er/pineconesnake/pcsadvancedtexteditor/README.md

 ## General info

 Pinecone Snake Advanced Text Editor is a feature rich text editor.
 It is based on [PCS TxtEditor](../pcstxteditor/README.md).
-Some ui elements are inspired by [Kate](https://kate-editor.org).
+Layout of some ui elements is inspired by [Kate](https://kate-editor.org).

 ## Features